ePages-de/epages-devportal/_posts/2018/2018-11-27-on-our-way-to-interactive-documentation-with-stoplight.md

 We can start publishing our docs on their site, and watch it grow alongside our work with the tool.
 The big thing with Stoplight is its JSON renderer that automatically turns an OpenAPI specification into an API Reference, allowing for grouping by tags, embedding an HTTP request maker complete with token acquisition etc.
 It also provides an editor rich in features, a CSS-customizable interface, versioning, GitHub integration, and more.
-A set of API endpoints enables integration into an automated workflow (more on that in the upcoming post).
+A set of API endpoints enables integration into an automated workflow (more on that in an upcoming post).

 ## What is up next?

-We are currently happy with our decision to finally get ourselves a tool that does a part of the work and Stoplight looks promising.
+We are currently happy with our decision to finally get ourselves a tool that does a part of the work, and Stoplight looks promising.
 Still, the plans have to be put into practise to prove our current enthusiasm is justified.
 Stay tuned to keep following us on our Stoplight journey.